kenmulford/rails-vagrant-ansible/README.md

 - Edit `ansible/playbook.yml` to comment out any installations you don't need
 - Edit `ansible/config.yml` to configure versions and DB setup info
 - From within your Rails app folder, run `vagrant up`

+## Usage

+- From within your Rails app folder, run `vagrant ssh`.
+This will connect you to the Vagrant box.
+- From within the Vagrant box, run `cd /vagrant`
+- If this is a new Rails app that hasn't been created yet, run `rails new .`.
+This will create a new Rails app in that folder
 - Set up your app to use the database connection provided.
 Either:
   - Install the [`dotenv`](https://github.com/bkeepers/dotenv) gem and update your `database.yml` with the following entries: